 - If all requirements are met, the Washington Residency Teaching Certificate is recommended after spring grades post.

-- Teacher Candidates complete T&L 702: Master’s Project.
+- Teacher Candidates complete MIT 702: Final Master's project to complete the MIT degree requirements.